builtbykasey/kele/README.md

 ## Project Objectives

-- Retrieves and stores an authentication token when using valid credentials
+- Kele retrieves and stores an authentication token when passed valid credentials
-- Students can retrieve their info as a JSON blob
+- Students can retrieve their info as a JSON blog
 - Students can retrieve a list of their mentor's availability
 - Students can retrieve roadmaps and checkpoints
 - Students can retrieve a list of their messages, respond to an existing message, and create a new message thread
 - Students can submit checkpoint assignments

+## Built With

+- Ruby 2.3.3
+- HTTParty Gem
+- JSON Gem

 ## Setup and Configuration

 ### Setup

-...
+Add this line to your application's Gemfile:

+`gem 'kele'`

+And then execute:

+`$ bundle install`

+Or install it yourself as:

+`$ gem install kele`

 ### Getting started